OpenZeppelin/crafty/README.md

 `$ npm test`

 ## Setup
-First, a game contract needs to be deployed to an Ethereum network for the dApp to be able to interact with it.
+For the dApp to be able to interact with a game contract, it first needs to be deployed to an Ethereum network.
 Using a local blockchain is recommended during development, since deployment is faster, allowing for faster iterations, though some aspects of its behavior are quite different from the real thing (both the testnets and mainnet).
 Both local blockchains and testnets, however, require some setup.

 ### Local
 We use [Ganache CLI](https://github.com/trufflesuite/ganache-cli) to run the local blockchain, by executing (on a separate terminal):